ObjectPlayer/ethernaut-ctf/docs/level-13-gatekeeper-one.md

     }

     function generateGateKey(address _origin) public pure returns (bytes8) {
+        // We need to craft a key that meets three conditions:
+        // 1. uint32(uint64(key)) == uint16(uint64(key))
+        //    This means the lower 2 bytes must match when converting to uint16 and uint32
+        //    So bytes 2-3 must be 0
+        //
+        // 2. uint32(uint64(key)) != uint64(key)
+        //    This means at least some bits in bytes 4-7 must be non-zero
+        //
+        // 3. uint32(uint64(key)) == uint16(uint160(tx.origin))
+        //    This means the lower 2 bytes must match the lower 2 bytes of tx.origin

         // Extract the last 2 bytes (16 bits) of the address uint16 addressPart = uint16(uint160(_origin));

-        // Start with the address part
+        // For condition 1 and 3: Create a key where the lower 16 bits are the address bits
+        // and bytes 2-3 are zeros
         uint64 key = uint64(addressPart);

-        // Add a pattern in the higher bits that will make:
-        // - The conversion to uint32 drops some non-zero bits (for condition 2)
+        // For condition 2: Make sure bytes 4-7 have some non-zero bits
-        // - But the lower 16 bits still match the address part (for conditions 1 and 3) key = key | (uint64(0xFFFFFFFF0000FFFF));
+        // We'll set them all to 1s
+        key = key | (uint64(0xFFFFFFFF00000000));

         return bytes8(key);
     }